7RU7H/CTFs/TryHackMe/Markdown/Jason/Jason-Helped-Through.md

 [nodejsshell](https://github.com/ajinabraham/Node.Js-Security-Course/blob/master/nodejsshell.py)

-While AL forget a escaping and potentially a semi-colon I'll briefly address ZAP.
+While Al forget a escaping and potentially a semi-colon I'll briefly address ZAP.
 Not that I am a shill, but ZAP is actually very powerful and in someways better than BurpSuite, for reporting and Bug Bounty hunting (Jasson Haddix recently 2022  methodolgy prefer Zap over Burp) mostly for plugin that are free are Burp Pro gatekept, as burp is multi-panel whereas ZAP is single panel UI centric - visualibity is better for tester.
 Also ZAP has builtin migitation and explaination text  making reporting AND recommending FIXES easier.
 Al's terminal color scene screws him on the escaping - the default is very good at that.

 I would not suggest install npm, it is notorious
 ```bash